Xardas0327/Learning2DEngine/Documentations/Learning2DEngine/Physics.md

 ### Variables:
 **Private:**
-**isPassive**
+**isActiveCollider**
 Note: The isActive is a different variable, which came from `System::Component`.
-A collider can be passive or active.
+A collider can be active or passive.
 2 passive colliders can't collide with each other, but an active collider can collide with them.
 For example: there are 3 circles (A, B and C) with 1.0f range.
 A is active and another two are passive.
 If they are on the same position, the A will be triggered twice (one with B and one with C),